TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 Development model
 ~~~~~~~~~~~~~~~~~

-For development we follow the standard `Github flow`_ with feature branches
+For development we mostly follow the standard `Github flow`_ with feature branches
 getting merged directly back into the master branch.
 Releasing in simply done
 by putting a tag on the master branch and let the continuous integration
-pipeline (Travis) deploy a release archive to Github releases
+pipeline (Travis) deploy a release archive to Github releases.

+This is extended by release branches in case bug-fixes need to be backported to older versions.
+Release branches names must match the regular expression ``ReleaseBranch_\d+\.\d+(\.\d+)?``.

 Settings for Groovy classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will not accept Groovy classes without the @CompileStatic annotation.
-If you are in the rare situation that you need dynamic dispatch on more than the object (this) itself, you can mark the affected methods with @CompileDynamic.
+We will not accept Groovy classes without the ``@CompileStatic`` annotation.
+If you are in the rare situation that you need dynamic dispatch on more than the object (this) itself, you can mark the affected methods with ``@CompileDynamic``.

 API documentation
 ~~~~~~~~~~~~~~~~~